licarpen/aws-developer/README.md

   ## ElastiCache

-  ElastiCache is an ideal front-end for data stores like Amazon RDS or Amazon DynamoDB, providing a high-performance middle tier for applications with extremely high request rates and/or low latency requirements.
+  ElastiCache is an ideal front-end for data stores like Amazon RDS or DynamoDB, providing a high-performance middle tier for applications with extremely high request rates and/or low latency requirements.

   * basically an RDS for caching
   * get managed Redis or Memcached